ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

 ---
 Ever find yourself needing to install the same packages on all your deep learning notebooks?
 Or maybe wishing you could send your exact setup to someone else who could run your notebook?
 Or perhaps you're a corporation which wants all your data scientists to have some internal libraries on all their notebooks.

-Turns out you can setup  GCP's AI Platform Notebooks team offers Deep Learning Containers, which is a containerized version of the exact same images you get when you create a regular AI Platform Notebook (full disclosure: that's my team).
+Turns out you can.
+GCP's [AI Platform Notebooks team](https://cloud.google.com/ai-platform-notebooks/) offers [Deep Learning Containers](https://cloud.google.com/ai-platform/deep-learning-containers/), which is a containerized version of the exact same images you get when you create a regular AI Platform Notebook (full disclosure: that's [my team](https://zainrizvi.io/about/)).

 And those containers are 100% free

 A quick list of benefits you can expect by using these:

 * Ability to run these deep learning environments anywhere, including directly on your laptop
-* Avoid having to customize your notebook environment every time you create a new notebook
+* Have your favorite libraries pre-installed by default.
+You avoid having to customize your notebook environment every time you create a new notebook
 * Have a consistent environment used by all of your data scientists
-* Ability to modify or replace the default Jupyter Lab environment (if you really want to)
+* Ability to modify or replace the default Jupyter Lab IDE (if you really want to)

+**Disclaimer**: While it's my team which offers the Deep Learning containers, I myself have never seriously used containers before.
+So the below is the results of my experimentation and if you know of better ways to achieve what I'm doing please let me know in the comments!

 # **Prerequisites**